partysalat/monitory/README.md

 ![Sample 2](docs/screen2.png?raw=true)

 Disclaimer
 ------------
-This is an early version and far away from being usable.
+This is an early version, not so far away from being usable but breaking changes can still occur.

 User Manual
 ===========